fdilke/bewl/notes/for-sussex.md

 A whole talk in itself, but briefly:

 Colin McLarty's book on topoi has led me to see set theory as a legacy platform like MS-DOS.

-Examples of anomalies:
+It has many limitations and anomalies which topos theory can explain and perhaps alleviate.
+Examples:

+- Large cardinals: advanced set theory perishing (IMHO) of its own contradictions, without useful application to mainstream math

 - Permutation parity: an unexplained feature of the topos of sets (another motivation for Bewl was to explain parity).

-- Large cardinals: advanced set theory perishing of its own contradictions, without useful application to mainstream math

-- Ultrafilters: chimerical objects we can't construct

-Topos theory can explain and perhaps alleviate these issues.

 ---

 ## Topos theory

-- A topos is a category with all the optional extras (finite products, equalizers, exponents, and subobject classifier)
+- A topos is a category with all the optional extras - finite products, equalizers, exponents, subobject classifier

 - Inside a topos, one can define algebraic structures, quantifiers and a near-classical internal logic.
 So the